 SCHOLARSHIP REQUIREMENT OVERVIEW

-June 1st - Notification Deadline
+June 1st - Application Deadline

-June 30th - Documentation Deadline
+July 1st, 1:00 PM - Documentation Deadline

-WHAT IS THE II-VI FOUNDATION
+WHAT IS THE II-VI FOUNDATION UNDERGRADUATE SCHOLARSHIP?

 The II-VI Foundation Scholarship is designed to fulfill our mission of encouraging and enabling students entering the fields of science, engineering and mathematics at the undergraduate level.
 It is available to students in bachelor degree programs, not for students studying for a certificate or associates degree.
 The scholarship opportunity is available to Freshmen, Sophomore and Juniors who are applying for the first time.
 Seniors who are applying to renew their scholarships are eligible.